The Top 4 White Paint Colours for Kitchen Cabinets

 Warm whites, cool whites, dirty whites, pink, blue, green – you name a colour, white’s got it covered!
-And choosing a white can be a HARROWING experience, especially if you aren’t starting from scratch and have existing finishes to coordinate with.
+And choosing a white can be a HARROWING experience, especially if you aren’t starting from scratch, with existing finishes to coordinate with.
 So, I’ve narrowed things down to a few of my fave, ‘go-to whites’ for you to check out that should be white up your alley.

 BTW: The best way to pick your fave white is to compare them to each other.
 This will really help you narrow down the undertones and decide which one best suits you and your home.

-1. White.
-Just White.
-SW High Reflective White SW 7757
+1. Sherwin Williams High Reflective White SW 7757

 Oh, you want WHITE, do you?
 For me, High Reflective White is the best ‘white-white’.
-While there is the ODD store that doesn’t carry it, I’ve found that most SW’s do.
+While there is the ODD Sherwin William’s store that doesn’t carry it for some reason, I’ve found that most SW’s do.

-These whites will give you a pretty darned white look, but remember, your home has to be able to visually support a ‘super white’ kitchen.
-Many of my E-design clients find traditional whites just a bit too icy cold for their space and need to soften things up a bit, especially when they have existing finishes to accommodate which often aren’t that white.
+A simple white like High Reflective White will give you a pretty clean look, but remember, your home must be able to visually support a white kitchen.
+Many of my E-design clients find traditional whites just a bit too icy and cold for their space and need to soften things up a bit with a warmer white, especially when they have existing finishes to accommodate which often aren’t really that white.